pgdouyon/vim-niffler/README.md

 * -new: search for directory and enter new file name
 * -all: search all files/directories, including hidden and any ignored files
 * Directory to search from

+The `NifflerTags` command can optionally take a % as argument to only search for tags in the current file.

 The size of the MRU cache (default 30) can be configured with the variable `g:niffler_mru_max_history`.